 [BS] A113.1.1 Anchor locations.
 Unreinforced masonry walls shall be anchored at the roof and floor levels as required in Section A110.2.
-Ceilings of plaster or similar materials, when not attached directly to roof or floor framing and where abutting masonry walls, shall either be anchored to the walls at a maximum spacing of 6 feet (1829 mm), or be removed.
+Ceilings of plaster or similar materials, where not attached directly to roof or floor framing and where abutting masonry walls, shall either be anchored to the walls at a maximum spacing of 6 feet (1829 mm), or be removed.

 [BS] A113.1.2 Anchor requirements.
-Anchors shall consist of bolts installed through the wall as specified in Table A1-E, or an approved equivalent at a maximum anchor spacing of 6 feet (1829 mm).
-All wall anchors shall be secured to the joists to develop the required forces.
+Anchors shall consist of bolts installed through the wall as specified in Table A108.1(2), or an approved equivalent at a maximum anchor spacing of 6 feet (1829 mm).
+Wall anchors shall be secured to the framing members parallel or perpendicular to the wall to develop the required forces.

 [BS] A113.1.3 Minimum wall anchorage.
 Anchorage of masonry walls to each floor or roof shall resist a minimum force determined as $0.9S{DS}$ times the tributary weight or 200 pounds per linear foot (2920 N/m), whichever is greater, acting normal to the wall at the level of the floor or roof.
-Existing wall anchors, if used, must meet the requirements of this chapter or must be upgraded.
+Existing wall anchors, if used, must be tested and meet the requirements of Section A107.5.1 or be upgraded.